gerpy/muos-artwork/system-scraping/README.md

 There are color logos, B&W logos and pictures of the consoles/systems.
 To give an example, I will focus on [system pictures](https://github.com/gerpy/muos-artwork/tree/master/system-scraping/system-pictures/shadow-invert) and [color logos](https://github.com/gerpy/muos-artwork/tree/master/system-scraping/system-logos/shadow-invert).

-Here are original white and black logos, as displayed on your current GitHub theme (yes there are 2 logos tight below).
+Here are original white and black logos, as displayed on your current GitHub theme (yes there are 2 logos right below).

 <kbd>
   <img src="https://github.com/gerpy/muos-artwork/blob/master/system-scraping/system-logos/Playstation%204_wor_1.png">